nrkroeker/wildfire/README.md

 - Nathalie Kroeker

 ### How to Play
 Wildfire is a two player game.
-Each player is always moving and can adjust their speed as well as turn.
+Each player is always moving and can adjust their speed and change their direction.
 While moving, a player draws a line where they have been.
 A player can draw over their own lines, but if a player goes over an enemy line they lose health.
-To avoid jumping over enemy lines, a player can try to jump.
-Items will spawn on the playing field and players will race to pick them up.
-Some items may clear out an enemies drawing, other may give a player more health.
+To avoid going over enemy lines, a player can try to jump.
+Items will spawn on the playing map and players must race to pick them up.
+Some items may clear out the enemies drawing, other may give a player more health.
 The goal is to stay alive longer than the enemy to beat them.

 Player 1
 - Movement: WASD